MoserMichael/python-obj-system/python-obj-system.md

 The metaclass is used as a 'callable' - it has a \_\_call\_\_ method, and can therefore be called as if it were a function Now this \_\_call\_\_ method creates and initialises the object instance.
 The implementation of \_\_call\_\_ now does two steps:
-   - first it does a lookup for the Foo class, if the Foo class has already been created.
-     It creates the Foo class instance, if it does not yet exist, upon the first call.
+   - first it does a lookup for the Foo class object, remember that this object holds all of the static data.
+It creates the Foo class instance, if it does not yet exist, upon the first call, otherwise the existing class objeect is used.
-   - it uses the Foo class and calls its \_\_init\_\_ method, in order to create the instance of class Foo !!! instance\_of\_foo = class\_obj.\_\_call\_\_()
+   - it uses the Foo class and calls its to create and initialise the object (call it's \_\_init\_\_ method).
+Tis all done by the \_\_call\_\_ method of the class object. instance\_of\_foo = class\_obj.\_\_call\_\_()

 actually that was a bit of a simplification...